loloof64/React-Native-Stockfish-Android/README.md

 # react-native-stockfish-chess-engine

-Use stockfish chess engine 14 in your project.
+Use stockfish chess engine 14 in your project (Only for Android).

 ## Installation